 This morning Royal Mail said its success was being affected by intense competition from companies such as DPD and TNT, and that it was also suffering from retailers setting up their own click-and-collect services.

-as a particularly fierce competitor – Royal Mail has been losing business to the firm, which is also its biggest client, since it established its own delivery services.
+It listed Amazon as a particularly fierce competitor – Royal Mail has been losing business to the firm, which is also its biggest client, since it established its own delivery services.
 In fact, Amazon's own network will "reduce the annual rate of growth in the UK addressable market to 1-2 per cent for approximately two years," said the company.

-company also provided lower returns for its investors during the period, with earnings per share at 16.3p, compared to 16.8p in 2013.
+The FTSE 100 company also provided lower returns for its investors during the period, with earnings per share at 16.3p, compared to 16.8p in 2013.

 But despite having to function in an increasingly competitive market, revenue for the period was £4.53bn – a two per cent increase from the year before.

 Alex Joyner, senior equity analyst at Galvan Research and Trading, said:

 The share price has consistently underperformed this year and trading conditions remain tough, particularly for the parcel business.
 The growth rate here has been halved in the wake of stiff competition from likes of TNT, DHL and now Amazon.

 Investors appeared unperturbed by the results, with share price going up by 1.3 per cent to 475 pence in morning trading.